Primary_Logo

 Learning about your new home base and taking some time to explore the area on your own is an important part of acclimating to your new environment.
 Even though your social circle may be limited at first, there are still some great ways of reaching out through professional resources and learning more about your new location.

-When you’re in the beginning stages of a new project, it’s easy to narrow your focus in on that alone.
+When you’re in the beginning stages of a new project, it’s easy to narrow your focus on that alone.
 Before you let tunnel vision set in, take some time to learn about professional networking events in your new area.

 Many companies host networking events, but even if they don’t, they should be able to point you in the direction of some industry-specific events that are worth your time.
 People love to talk about what they’re familiar with, so once you mention you’re new to the area, you can expect to hear lots of advice and recommendations.
-Plus, networking events give you a glimpse into future opportunities should you choose to relocate long term.
+Plus, networking events give you a glimpse into future opportunities should you choose to relocate long-term.

 User groups are key for building relationships with like-minded colleagues.
 Of course, attending user group meetings is a great way to build your professional network and bounce ideas off of other professionals; plus you’ll have the opportunity to expand your social and professional circle.